 Recommendation: Expand the existing uses allowed in certain zoning districts.
 At the request of the Planning Board, a subcommittee was established to review the Table of Permitted and Special Uses (PUT).
-Below is an excerpt of the PUT with the amendments recommended by the subcommittee including amending the supplemental requirements (SR) for a convenience store to allow in residential districts.
+Below is an excerpt of the PUT with the amendments recommended by the Planning Board.

-Amend Table of Permitted and Special Uses as indicated below. §42-62.
+Amend Table of Permitted and Special Uses as indicated below.

+§42-62.
 Table of Permitted and Special Uses